tomedegroot/study-material/linuxEssentialsCertification/topic4/computerOnTheNetwork.md

   3. Works with User Datagram Protocol (UDP)
 4. OSI Reference model -> breaks down the complete communication process into specific tasks (modularity).
 This way you can buy from different vendors per layer, instead having to buy the complete proprietary technology.

-###OSI model###
+###OSI (Open Systems Interconnection) model###

 The OSI model has 7 layers:
 1. Physical -> Transmits electrical signals.
 This is the network card.
-2. Data link -> Defines the rules and procedures for accessing the physical layer (1).
-Defines how hosts are identified and how hosts are accessed.
-Specifies how to verify the data received from the physical layer.
-Organises information from the upper layers into datagrams
+2. Data link -> Defines the rules and procedures for accessing the physical layer:
+  1. Defines how hosts are identified and how hosts are accessed.
+  2. Specifies how to verify the data received from the physical layer.
+  3. Organises information from the upper layers into datagrams.
 3. Network -> Enables routing of data.
 How to determine next network point for a packet.
 The IP-protocal operates here.
 4. Transport -> Receives data from the upper layer and divides these into small transmittable chuncks (packets).
 This happens vica versa on the receiving hosts.
 TCP and UDP operate on this layer.
 5. Session -> Establisihing and maintaing connections.